 As well as being the birthstone for May, the emerald is also known as the stone of the heart.
 It symbolises unconditional love.
 So, if you’re looking for something a bit more unorthodox, an emerald engagement ring is worth exploring.

 Diamonds that are set into the ring band add even more glamour to an engagement ring.
 Look out for rings with different shapes, sizes and cuts of diamonds all in the same band.
 As an example, see this unusual ring.
-It has a 1.20-carat oval cut moissanite in the centre of the ring, surrounded by varying sizes of round cut diamonds in the halo and on the band.
+It has a 1.20-carat oval cut moissanite in the centre of the ring.
+It is surrounded by varying sizes of round cut diamonds in the halo and on the band.

 Halo engagement rings have been in favour for the last few years and are likely to be fashionable for the foreseeable future.
 A newish take on this style is the hidden halo ring.
 This is where a circular ring of diamonds sits underneath a centre stone.
 They can’t be seen from the top of the ring, but they can be seen from the side.